By Rod Machado

 *Note: These requirements might be lower depending on the supply/demand characteristics of the market.
 As it stands now, regional airlines are hungry for pilots and some older pilots (individuals in their 50s!) are being taken by regional airlines with no college degree.

 At the moment, the Federal Regulations now require that anyone wanting to fly for the airlines (those companies operating under FAR Part 121), must have 1,500 hours of flight time.
 This requirement is lowered to 1,000 hours for graduates of certain aviation colleges and the flight time is even less for military pilots.
 So 1,500 hours is the general minimum flight time you'll need before applying for an airline job.
-Of course, given the pilot shortages forecast by the Wall Street Journal, other news sources, and AOPA's recent porting on airline careers, it's clear that the airlines are already in need of pilots.
-I've been in the aviation business for over 46 years and it appears that we will actually have a truly authentic pilot shortage as of 2016.
-And don't believe everything you hear about this shortage, either, especially if it comes from the Airline Pilot's Association (they have a vested interest in maintaining this shortage, thus downplaying it, since doing so means more leveraging power for this union).
-Here's a link that debunks what the Airline Pilot's Association says about the "faux" pilot shortage.
+Of course, given the pilot shortage forecast by the Wall Street Journal, other news sources, and AOPA's recent porting on airline careers, it's clear that the airlines are already in need of pilots.
+I've been in the aviation business for over 48 years and it appears that we are in the throes of a truly authentic pilot shortage as of 2022.

 Acquiring The Airline Transport Pilot Certificate

 The Airline Transport Pilot Certificate (ATP) is the black-belt of aviation ratings (which doesn't mean you get to punch pilots with lesser certificates--unless, of course, they really want to be punched--most don't).
 This is the rating you'll need to fly as a captain for a major airline.
-To obtain this rating you'll need to be at least 23 years old, have a minimum of 1,500 hours of total flight time, a minimum of which is 500 hours of cross country flight time, 100 hours of night time and 75 hours of actual (in the clouds) instrument flight time.
+To obtain this rating you'll need to be at least 23 years old, have a minimum of 1,500 hours of total flight time, a minimum of which is 500 hours of cross country flight time, 100 hours of night time and 75 hours of actual (in the clouds) or simulated instrument flight time.
 There are several other requirements, but this gives you the general idea of what's necessary.